... To The Fayette County Issues Tea Party (FCITP)

 Newt Gingrich has always been an idea man (he was the force behind the ’94 Contract With America), and after hearing his ideas here, more than one of us said, “Well, sure, that makes sense; of course that’s the way to approach that tough issue.”
 It was also obvious that practical ideas in our complex world are a rare commodity and a threat to the current administration and the fawning press that supports it.
 No small wonder, then, that his major policy speech on the Federal Reserve the same morning made no headlines, but the gossip of departing consultants does.

 June 11, 2011.
 At the invitation of the North Fulton County GOP, Tea Party member Bob Ross explained the economic consequences of rail transit projects in the 10-county transportation investment plan that voters will be asked to vote on next summer.
-Todd Long, Director of Planning for the GA Dept of Transportation, outlined how highway revenues from gasoline tax was shrinking as maintenance and new construction costs rose.
+Todd Long, Director of Planning for the GA Dept of Transportation, outlined how highway revenue from gasoline tax was shrinking as maintenance and new construction costs rose.

 June 6, 2011.
 GA businessman Bruce Cook presented the 'One Cent Solution' to southside citizens.
 Bruce was appointed by former Gov Sonny Perdue as chair of the GA Dept of Human Resources, and has been interviewed by CNN, CBS Evening News, ABC News, and the Wall Street Journal.
 His simple, yet effective, non-partisan program would reduce federal expenditures 1c for every dollar for five years, which would balance the budget and reduce the national debt over $2T.

 Mr. Cook has already briefed the One Cent Solution to US Senators and Representatives, and Rep. Connie Mack (FL) has introduced the legislation in May this year.
 Read about the Solution, and sign up to urge your elected officials to support it.
 Everyone can understand reducing their budget 1% over a year!